sutoiku/puffin/CLOUD.md

 Data lives in the cloud, it has weight, and PuffinDB is the **Cloud Data Engine** working against the cloud's gravitational pull.

 ## Data Weight
 When thinking about data, one should not think in terms of small data or big data.
 This volumetric classification isn't really helpful anymore.
-Instead, one should think in terms of **weight**.
-Data has mass (the larger the dataset, the larger its mass), and lives within a cloud that exerts a gravitational pull (weight) on it, with a fixed [gravitational constant](https://en.wikipedia.org/wiki/Gravitational_constant).
+Instead, one should think in terms of **weight** `W`.
+Data has **mass** (the larger the dataset, the larger its mass `m`), and lives within a cloud that exerts a gravitational pull (weight) on it, with a fixed [gravitational constant](https://en.wikipedia.org/wiki/Gravitational_constant).
 The larger data gets, the stronger a gravitational pull is exerted on it by the cloud it resides in.
 According to Newton's second law of motion:

 ```
 W = m·g